ROCm/ROCm.github.io/install.md

  * Fedora 24 (Hawaii based GPUs, i.e. Radeon R9 290, R9 390, AMD FirePro S9150, S9170, are not supported)

 ### Installing from AMD ROCm Repositories
-AMD is hosting both debian and rpm repositories for the ROCm 1.5 packages.
+AMD is hosting both debian and rpm repositories for the ROCm 1.6 packages.

 The packages in the Debian repository have been signed to ensure package integrity.
 Directions for each repository are given below:

+#### Packaging server update

+The packaging server has been changed from the old http://packages.amd.com to the new repository site http://repo.radeon.com.

 #### Debian repository - apt-get